Hamiltonian Floer theory on surfaces: Application: A new spectral invariant and its computation on surfaces

 \section{Application: A new spectral invariant and its computation on surfaces}

-In this section, we bring to bear the theory developed in the preceding pages in order to give an explicit dynamical characterization --- for any non-degenerate Hamiltonian $H$ on a symplectic surface $(\Sigma,\omega)$ --- of those Floer cycles which both represent a non-trivial homology class in $HF_{1}(H)$ \textit{and} which lie in the image of some PSS map at the chain level. \\ \\ This dynamical characterization motivates us to study the quantity obtained by modifying the definition of the Oh-Schwarz spectral invariants by looking at the minimal action required to represent a given homology class by a cycle which lies in the image of some PSS map at the chain level.
+In this section, we bring to bear the theory developed in the preceding pages in order to give an explicit dynamical characterization --- for any non-degenerate Hamiltonian $H$ on a symplectic surface $(\Sigma,\omega)$ --- of those Floer cycles which both represent a non-trivial homology class in $HF_{1}(H)$ \textit{and} which lie in the image of some PSS map at the chain level.

+This dynamical characterization motivates us to study the quantity obtained by modifying the definition of the Oh-Schwarz spectral invariants by looking at the minimal action required to represent a given homology class by a cycle which lies in the image of some PSS map at the chain level.
 It turns out that this defines a family of action selectors, which we call the \textit{PSS-image spectral invariants}.
-These novel spectral invariants share many of the same properties as the Oh-Schwarz spectral invariants, including a triangle inequality for the fundamental class, and bound the Oh-Schwarz spectral invariants from above. \\ \\ The section begins with a general study of the PSS-image spectral invariants in \textsection \ref{Sec: New spectral invariant}, establishing their basic formal properties, whose proofs are largely analogous to the corresponding proofs for the the Oh-Schwarz spectral invariants.
-In \textsection \ref{Sec: Computing spec invar on surfaces}, we compute the PSS-image spectral invariant of a non-degenerate Hamiltonian on a surface by deriving the aforementioned dynamical characterization of Floer cycles which represent the fundamental class and which lie in the image of some PSS map at the chain level. \textsection \ref{Sec: Dynamic Consequences} presents two fairly immediate dynamical consequences of this characterization, and the section closes with a brief discussion of the relationship between the Oh-Schwarz spectral invariants and the PSS-image spectral invariants in \textsection \ref{Sec: On equiv of OS and im}.
+These novel spectral invariants share many of the same properties as the Oh-Schwarz spectral invariants, including a triangle inequality for the fundamental class, and bound the Oh-Schwarz spectral invariants from above.

+The section begins with a general study of the PSS-image spectral invariants in Section \ref{Sec: New spectral invariant}, establishing their basic formal properties, whose proofs are largely analogous to the corresponding proofs for the the Oh-Schwarz spectral invariants.
+In Section \ref{Sec: Computing spec invar on surfaces}, we compute the PSS-image spectral invariant of a non-degenerate Hamiltonian on a surface by deriving the aforementioned dynamical characterization of Floer cycles which represent the fundamental class and which lie in the image of some PSS map at the chain level.